Investigating mammalian evolution using million-year genomic transects

 2. Examine macroevolutionary changes across speciation events and key periods of Pleistocene climate change.

-• The timing and rate of adaptive evolution
+• What are the timing and rate of adaptive evolution?

-• The demographic consequences of past environmental change
+• What are the demographic consequences of past environmental change?

 The resulting data will provide an unparalleled resource for researchers studying long-term evolutionary dynamics and environmental changes at a global scale.